dotnet/iot/src/devices/Nmea0183/README.md

 Pins 0 and 1 are normally reserved for Pi HATs with an EPROM, but you can freely use these two pins if you don't use a HAT.

-All of the pins use 3.3V TTL logic.
-The RS-232 dates back to the 1960ies when much higher voltages were used in communication equipment.
+> Important: All of the pins use 3.3V TTL logic.
+The RS-232 standard dates back to the 1960ies, when much higher voltages were used in communication equipment.
 The standard uses logic levels between -15 and +15V.
 While most devices will understand levels around 5V, any input should be able to accept at least 15V.
 Therefore, to avoid frying your Pi, extra electronics is required for level adjustment.
 There are special breakout boards available for the Pi for this purpose, but I have found them to be unreliable and error-prone (e.g. they cause local echo).